vetinari/brickd_exporter/README.md

 `collector.log_level` can be set to `debug` to see the devices discovered and their values received from the callbacks.

+`collector.labels` is a key -> value map of strings which will be applied to all metrics.

+`collector.sensor_labels` is a mapping of the UID of the brick(let), to sensor id (as string, usually `"0"` for all except with the "Outdoor Weather Bricklet" to a key -> value map of strings, see [brickd.yml] for examples.
+Those will only applied to the defined sensors.

 ### Running